-Dignity and Respect: Employees want to be treated in a respectful way, regardless of how much experience they have, their number of years in the job or even the level at which they perform in relation to their coworkers.
+Dignity and Respect: Employees want to be treated with respect, regardless of how much experience they have, their number of years in the job or even the level at which they perform in relation to their coworkers.
 Demonstrating respect for diversity in the workplace is increasingly important in the world in which we operate.